The courses are open to:

 The courses are taught in English.
 Participants will be exposed to the latest thinking in medical anthropology and will be stimulated to discuss and exchange ideas.
-The winter school courses are part of the Master’s programme in Medical Anthropology and Sociology offered by the Graduate School of Social Sciences, University of Amsterdam.
+This winter school is part of the Master’s programme in Medical Anthropology and Sociology offered by the Graduate School of Social Sciences, University of Amsterdam.

 Prof. Dr. Mark Jordans